Shuib Abdullah

 Another great way to incentivise employers and recruiters to post jobs is pay-per-click (PPC).
 The employer only pays when a job seeker clicks on the post, similar to Google Ads.
 The cost could be anywhere from 0.10 cents to $5.
 With a PPC job board, employers can customize their campaigns to reach only qualified candidates that fit their specific requirements.

-An example of PPC advertising in Total Jobs, as seen in the screenshot below.
+An example of PPC advertising in Total Jobs is seen in the screenshot below.
 In this example, the word ‘Ad’ is beside the link to indicate its PPC.
 This is a great way to advertise jobs since you don’t have to worry about ranking low on search engines.

 Subscription-based

 Subscription pricing models for job boards are becoming increasingly popular.
-This model allows employers to pay a monthly fee for access to a pool of potential candidates.
+This model allows employers to pay a monthly fee for access to the entire pool of potential candidates.

 You could either charge a flat fee for a single job board like Monster.com, or offer a monthly membership.
-The employer would be allowed to post a certain number of jobs for 30 days and even have access to premium features if you decide to.
-You could even break this down further by having pricing tiers like Standard and Premium.
+The employer would be allowed to post a certain number of jobs for 30 days and even have access to premium features if you decide to include that option.
+You could even break this down further by having pricing tiers like Standard and Premium with appropriate features and options available at each tier.

 This model can be beneficial to employers as it allows them to save time and money by having access to a large number of potential candidates without having to pay per individual job posting.